CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

-The training environment is implemented using NVIDIA Isaac Sim, providing GPU-accelerated physics simulation with realistic sensor modeling and parallel environment execution.
-Isaac Sim incorporates advanced contact dynamics, variable friction and surface properties, high-fidelity IMU noise characterization, and actuator dynamics with realistic limitations.
-The comprehensive physical modeling also ensures that learned policies encounter the complex nonlinearities characterizing real-world vehicle-terrain interaction, as shown in \Cref{fig:isaacsim}.
-More details about vehicle modeling, including geometric kinematics and dynamic parameters, are available in supplementary \href{https://anony6f05.github.io/CycleRL/}{video}.
+The training environment utilizes NVIDIA Isaac Sim for GPU-accelerated, parallel physics simulation.
+It explicitly incorporates advanced contact and actuator dynamics, variable surface friction, and realistic IMU sensor properties.
+This comprehensive modeling exposes the policy to complex real-world vehicle-terrain nonlinearities, as illustrated in \Cref{fig:isaacsim}.
+Detailed vehicle kinematics and dynamic parameters are provided in our supplementary \href{https://cpnt-lab.github.io/CycleRL/}{video}.